-These 3 ingredient oatmeal cookies are incredibly easy to make!
+These 3 ingredient banana oatmeal cookies are incredibly easy to make!
 They require only three ingredients and no flour is involved.
 These cookies are a healthy snack or breakfast option!

 What if I told you that you could make cookies with only three ingredients?
 You probably wouldn’t believe me!
 But it’s true!
 These tasty treats only need three basic ingredients that you probably already have on hand.

 The best part about these 3 ingredient oatmeal cookies is that they are healthier than your normal cookie!
 Each cookie has only 60 calories.
 Other than the chocolate chips (which are optional, but highly recommended) there’s no added sugars.
 Also, there’s no added fats like butter or shortening.

 These cookies are moist, sweet and addicting.
 Who knew that all you need is banana and oatmeal to make a cookie??
 I love to keep these on hand and snack on them during the day!

 Ever since I started breastfeeding my son, I’ve been craving sweets hardcore.
 The “I need sugar right NOW or I’m gonna lose it” kind of cravings.
 Chocolate, cookies, candy...it all sounds good.
 Unfortunately, the cravings are not exactly helping me lose some of the baby weight I gained.